Thomas-m-Butterworth/calculator-rn/README.md

 **Thomas Butterworth**

 ## What Is It?
 A simple, user-friendly calculator app built with React Native.
-It supports basic arithmetic operations and retains calculation history for a seamless experience.
+It supports basic arithmetic operations and retains calculation history and active calculations for a seamless experience.

 ## Stack
 - **React Native** (UI framework)
-- **Expo** (Development & deployment platform)
+- **Expo** (Development)
 - **Zustand** (State management)
 - **Jest** (Testing framework)
 - **ESLint** (Code quality & linting)